Charles Irving Elliott: First scheduled airmail flight in the Hawaiian Islands

 Another milestone happened in Elliott's airline career on October 8, 1934.
 Territorial Governor Joseph Poindexter and Honolulu Postmaster Charles Chillingsworth led the ceremonies for the inaugural flight carrying airmail between the Hawaiian Islands.
 In New York City, Postmaster General James Farley extended his congratulations over a nationwide radio broadcast.
 Governor Poindexter handed the bags of mail up to Elliott and co-pilot James Hogg, then the S-38 "Maui" took off for Hilo introducing airmail service for the residents of Hawaii.

 First scheduled cargo flight in the USA/Territory of Hawaii

 During World War II, the inter-island cargo ships were commandeered into military service by the War Shipping Administration.
-This created a crises for the people of Hawaii, as shipping had been the only means of transporting cargo between the islands.
+This created a crisis for the people of Hawaii, as shipping had been the only means of transporting cargo between the islands.
 Hawaiian Airlines (Inter-Island Airways changed its name to Hawaiian Airlines in 1941) petitioned the Civil Aeronautics Board for authorization to fly air cargo flights between the islands.
 Hawaiian Airlines was rewarded with United States Air Cargo Certificate #1.
 On March 20, 1942, Elliott captained the first scheduled air cargo flight in the United States.